 Or in other words – don’t fanny about.
 I’ve always had a tendency to be organised to the point of fault.
 Working as a primary school teacher forced me to get even more organised.

-I have a pretty good idea at the start of each day what we are doing for the day, what chores need done and when they can be fitted in.
+I have a pretty good idea at the start of each day what we are doing that day, what chores need done and when they can be fitted in.
 My aim is always to have everything done by the time I come downstairs once the children are in bed.

 My children are at an age where they need 12 hours sleep a night.
 It doesn’t really matter which 12 hours these are.
 We are an early bed and early rise family because this is what works for us.
 This means that the evening is free from around 6:30pm but I have to be out of bed by 6:30am (often earlier, if the 2 year old has anything to do with it!).

-Before I had children, I would rarely bother going out for just an hour.
+Before I had children I would rarely bother going out on the bike for just an hour.
 Maybe midweek I would, but weekends were for long rides.
 I can’t do that anymore.
-But what’s wrong with cycling for just an hour, if that is all you have.
+But what’s wrong with cycling for just an hour, if that is all you have?
 I would love to do more long rides.
 I would love to do more coffee stop rides.
 But more than I want those things, I just want to ride.
 An hour is all I have and I would rather use it than waste it and moan that I can’t do more.

 I ride for transport and I ride to train.
 My training aims vary.
 At the moment I am gearing myself up for time trialling.
 But essentially the aim is always to ride better, faster, stronger.
 So, if I am riding for training, I always need to be pushing myself.
-Personally, I think an hour pushing myself is greater value than 4 hours cruising along (don’t get me wrong, I love cruising along).
+Personally, I think an hour pushing myself is greater value than 4 hours cruising along (don’t get me wrong, I love cruising along, but time is limited).

 This is part of the reason that I switch to the turbo around this time of year.
 With limited light, low sunshine, icy roads and wet leaves everywhere I find I have to ride quite cautiously on the road which doesn’t really allow me to push myself.
 The turbo gives me a well used hour on the bike.

 I also have to be realistic about what I can expect of myself.
-Life with children is exhausting, regardless of whether you are also juggling a paid job.
-Some days, I am just so exhausted or exasperated that I just cannot bring myself to get off the sofa and I have to accept that this is perfectly acceptable.
+Life with children is exhausting, regardless of whether or not you are also juggling a paid job and other commitments.
+Some days, I am just so exhausted or exasperated that I cannot bring myself to get off the sofa.
+I have had to accept that this is perfectly acceptable.